Federal Direct Loans

-These loans may be available by filing the Free Application for Federal Student Aid (FAFSA) and enrolling at least half-time.
+You may be eligible for Federal Direct Loans and can determine your eligibility by completing the Free Application for Federal Student Aid (FAFSA) and enrolling at least half-time.

-Subsidized Loan: Awarded based on financial need.
+Subsidized Loans are awarded based on financial need.
 No interest is charged before you begin repayment.
-The federal government “subsidizes” the interest during periods of Enrollment.
+The federal government subsidizes the interest while you are actively enrolled.

-Unsubsidized Loan: Not awarded based on need.
+Unsubsidized Loans are not awarded based on financial need.
 Interest is charged from the time the loan is disbursed until it is paid in full.
 As the interest accumulates, it will be capitalized; meaning the interest will be added to the principal amount of the loan, and additional interest will then be based upon the higher amount.

-• Must be registered in six credits or more at the time of disbursement
+• Be registered in six credits or more at the time of disbursement.

-Before making a request, please review the borrowing limits below so you know the maximum amount that could be approved.
-Depending on previous borrowing history you may not be eligible for that full amount as Federal Direct Loans have annual and lifetime limits.
-Our office will review and adjust the request if needed.
+Before making a request, review the borrowing limits below so you understand the maximum amount that could be approved.
+Depending on your previous borrowing history you may not be eligible for the full amount as Federal Direct Loans have annual and lifetime limits.
+Mid's Financial Aid team will review and adjust your request if needed.

 Enter Loan Amount screenshot